Your brain is a marvel. A soft, mushy, wet marvel that can change your life.

 Unknowing yourself is part and parcel of knowing yourself.

-You have to let go fo the current version of yourself.
+You have to let go of the current version of yourself.
 It’s the only way you can actually live new chapters of your life, rather than living an endless re-run of the story you’ve been telling yourself about your life.
 This is the only way to walk around that emotional jail and venture out into freedom.

-Only you can rewrite your story
+Only you can rewrite your story.

 Think of a story that you’re currently telling yourself that may not be serving you very well.